ttedeschi/AnalysisFacility/docs/tutorials/htcondor/htc_init.md

 ```
 +SingularityImage = "/path/to/your/image/in/cvmfs/"
-Requirements   = (SiteName == "T3_IT_Perugia-test")
+Requirements   = (SiteName == "T2_LNL_PD")
 ```

 !!!
 Fixme
      The second lime is there only for the time being, listing the only site that has all features implemented.
-But this is a test and will be propagated to other sites soon (July 4th 2022).
+But this is a test and will be propagated to other sites soon (August 30th 2022).

 And there is an advantage: **your image is a permanent snapshot of the exact code that you are going to use in your job**.
 This is very handy for version management.